Mount Tambora: Chronology of the eruption

-Before 1815, Mount Tambora was dormant for several centuries as hydrous magma cooled gradually in a closed magma chamber.
+Before 1815, Mount Tambora had been dormant for several centuries, as hydrous magma cooled gradually in a closed magma chamber.
 Inside the chamber, at depths of 1.5 to 4.5 km, cooling and partial crystallization of the magma exsolved high-pressure magmatic fluid.
 Overpressure of the chamber of about 4000 to 5000 bar was generated as temperatures ranged from 700 to 850 C. In 1812, the crater began to rumble and generated a dark cloud.